 However, although, (at the moment we think) COVID-19 spreads less effectively than the flu, it currently causes more severe illness than the flu.
 There are no vaccines currently available and it is rapidly spreading globally.

 As aged care providers, particularly those operating in rural and remote areas, do you have an action plan to support your staff and the clients they care for should (or when) the virus become more prevalent in your community?

 What do we know about the COVID-19 virus?

 Well, we know that it spreads primarily via contact and that it can remain viable (alive) for up to 48 hours at room temperature, which means someone can get infected by touching a surface that an infected person has sneezed or coughed on, such as a door handle or table top, although this is less likely than through direct respiratory inhaling or contact with a contagious person.

-We also know that the severity of the disease varies, with one person showing symptoms similar to that of a common cold through to another presenting with more severe symptoms, such as is encountered in cases of Severe Acute Respiratory Syndrome (SARS).
+We also know that the severity of the disease varies, with one person showing symptoms similar to that of a common cold, or even no symptoms (asymptomatic) through to another presenting with more severe symptoms, such as is encountered in cases of Severe Acute Respiratory Syndrome (SARS).

 While COVID-19 can affect people of all ages, it appears the frail aged and other people with certain pre-existing health conditions are more vulnerable to experiencing more severe symptoms.
 According to a release by the Australian Medical Association (AMA) on the 28th February 2020, 94% of deaths have occurred in people over the age of 50 and all had a severe, significant illness prior to death.